stanlymt/retropaddleball-site/src/support.md

 - macOS (Intel & Apple Silicon)
 - Android 6.0+ (phones, tablets, and TVs)

-We're actively working on:
+I'm actively working on:
 - iOS (iPhone and iPad)

 ### How do I request a new feature?

-We love hearing your ideas!
+I love hearing your ideas!
 You can:
-1. Submit a feature request on our [GitHub Discussions page](https://github.com/stanlymt/retro-paddle-ball/discussions)
+1. Submit a feature request on my [GitHub Discussions page](https://github.com/stanlymt/retro-paddle-ball/discussions)
-2. Email us with your suggestions
+2. Email me with your suggestions
-3. Chat with us directly through the support chat
+3. Chat with me directly through the support chat

 Feature suggestions from kids get bonus points!
-We particularly value ideas that enhance the game experience while keeping the retro feel intact.
+I particularly value ideas that enhance the game experience while keeping the retro feel intact.

 ### What controls does the game support?